Applications of GIS in Oil and Gas Industry in Nigeria and Africa

 Geographic Information System (GIS) in oil and gas industry is a rapidly growing field of interest.
 GIS applications in the oil and gas industry can serve multiple purpose.

 Why use GIS in Oil and Gas/ Petroleum Industry in Nigeria and Africa as a whole

 Oil and gas data is strongly connected to geography.
 For example, oil exploration, pipeline construction and the environment use Geographic Information System ( GIS ).
 All of these features are spatial in nature.

 Oil and gas data sets are largely geographically based.
-For this reason, GIS can provide solutions on constructing pipelines, drilling oil wells and environmental protection.
+For this reason, GIS can provide solutions for constructing pipelines, drilling oil wells, and environmental protection.

 Pipelines need to be continually monitored to check for leaks, and geo-hazards, and to manage and track inspections, the frequency of which is often a regulatory requirement.
 An emerging use of GIS is in integrating the map with digital video, often acquired using remote vehicles on the seabed, enabling engineers to see sections of pipeline and monitor hazards affecting the installation.